 How to Write a Basic Notification Letter to the At-fault Party

-Here’s a template and some sample letters to help you write your own letter of notification to the person(s) responsible for your injury.
+We help you write your own letter of notification to the party responsible for your injury.

 Sample Letter of Notification to the Insurance Company